 Sensing is something that can be perceived by some or all of your senses.
 For INFJs, our extroverted sensing usually comes across as obsessive or overindulgent external behaviors.

-For example, when I’m really upset, I binge-watch TV, aggressively clean my house from top to bottom, over-eat, or do cardio until I can’t see straight.
+For example, when I’m really upset, I binge-watch TV, aggressively clean my house from top to bottom, over-eat, go for a drive with the music turned way up, or do cardio until I can’t see straight.
 Sound familiar?

 There’s More to the INFJ Personality